Vojat05/GardeningGame/README.md

 This game is about a father watering plants.<br>
 The objective of this game is to plant flowers and not let them die.

+Sometimes pigeons will come flying across the garden, you must try yo dodge their bombarding.<br>
+If you take too much damage, you'll die.
+And every time that happens, you will be forced to load your previous save file.<br>

+# Controls

+## Movement
+W - Move up
+A - Move left
+S - Move back
+D - Move right

+## Inventory Management
+T - Toggles the inventory panel
+Q - Selects the previous item
+E - Selects the next item

+## Planting
+Left Click - Plants a currently selected plant / water a targeted plant Right Click - Refills the water storage

+## Game Options
+Esc - Returns to the main menu
+P - Pauses the game